• About

 The C.I. is another one of those party-time bars that feels a little different during Brew Week.
 Not different in the party sense, but it’s a different kind of party.
 More bearded beer-nerds and craft brews.
 Located at 32 N. Court St, make sure to stop in on your travels down the bricks this Brew Week.

-Thirsty Dog Brewing Company
+MadTree Brewing Company

 Great Lakes Brewing Co.